algogrit/presentation-welcome-to-2019/slides.md

 ---

-* First person to get placed in my batch
+* First person to be placed in my batch
 * Attended plenty of national & international level conferences
 * Won quiz competition at an international conf
 * Spoke at a conf in Vietnam last December